TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 The LSM303 sensor contains a 3-axis accelerometer and a 3-axis magnetometer.
 The Kookaberry contains a LSM303 sensor internally, and this block provides functionality to use an externally connected LSM303 sensor.

-This sensor can provide acceleration values in all three axes, as well as total acceleration strength, as well as compass strength.
+This sensor can provide acceleration values and magnetic field strength in all three axes, total acceleration and total magnetic field strengths, as well as compass heading.

+See https://www.explainthatstuff.com/accelerometers.html for a simple explanation of what an accelerometer is.

+For an explanation of what a magnetometer is, see https://en.wikipedia.org/wiki/Magnetometer.

 The interface with the Kookaberry is the I2C serial communications bus.
 I2C stands for Inter-Integrated-Circuit Communications (IIC or I2C).
 See https://en.wikipedia.org/wiki/I%C2%B2C for more detail.